 Inside CVE-2025-59287: SoapFormatter RCE in WSUS

 While conducting reconnaissance around a month ago, I received a scan result indicating that a target server might be vulnerable to CVE-2025-59287 (1).
-I reviewed the associated CVE scan rule and found it too generic to trust on a high-value target.
-I then examined multiple proof-of-concept implementations across various GitHub repositories, but most lacked documentation and some were clearly malicious.
-Since the target server was highly critical, I did not want to execute any PoCs without fully understanding their impact and potential side effects.
+I reviewed the CVE scan rule and found it too generic and not helpful.
+I then examined multiple proof-of-concept implementations across various GitHub repositories, but since the target server was critical, I did not want to execute any of them without fully understanding their impact and potential side effects.

-This motivated a deeper investigation.
-I decided to build a VM with the vulnerable WSUS service, rewrite and test the proof-of-concepts, and thoroughly understand the vulnerability’s mechanics and impact before attempting any validation against the production target.
+This motivated a quick investigation.
+I decided to build a VM with the vulnerable WSUS service, rewrite and test a proof-of-concept, and thoroughly understand the vulnerability’s mechanics and impact.

-The initial investigation quickly ran into confusion between CVE-2025-59287 and CVE-2023-35317—a confusion that appears to be widespread across multiple blog posts.
-I read numerous blog posts and GitHub repositories discussing CVE-2025-59287, and most of them referenced HawkTrace’s initial blog post as their primary source (2).
+The first roadblock I faced was the confusion between CVE-2025-59287 and CVE-2023-35317, a confusion that appears to be widespread across multiple blog posts.
+I read multiple posts and GitHub repositories discussing CVE-2025-59287, and most of them referenced HawkTrace’s initial blog post as their primary source (2).
 When I began investigating CVE-2025-59287 following the HawkTrace blog post, I failed to notice the header disclosure that corrected the CVE number, which led me down the wrong path.

-After further investigation, I came across the Code White blog post, which was the only resource that clearly explained the distinction between the two CVEs.
+After further reading, I came across the Code White blog post, which was the only resource that clearly explained the distinction between the two CVEs.
 Their analysis showed that the BinaryFormatter deserialization path maps to CVE-2023-35317, not CVE-2025-59287.
-That finally explained why my earlier testing kept failing, chasing the wrong vulnerability and banging my head against the wall.
+That finally explained why I could not find the right vulnerable lines, chasing the wrong vulnerability and banging my head against the wall.
 The actual CVE-2025-59287 issue abuses a SoapFormatter deserialization path instead.
-The confusion comes from multiple posts referencing the HawkTrace article without noticing the CVE correction, leading to incorrect assumptions about which code path was actually vulnerable and how to trigger the payload.

 Technical Overview